salrashid123/tls_ak/README.md

 so whats so good about this?  well, your client is _assured_ that they are terminating the TLS connection on that VM that includes that specific TPM.

 Note the part where CA certificate (local or otherwise) which issues the x509 (step 4) isn't the critical part in this flow:  the fact that the attested _EC Public Key matches whats in the certificate and TLS session is important_.
-If you wanted, instead of the attestor's CA that issues the x509, the client could've done that given the attested public key and its own CA and then returned the x509 to the server which would then be used it to start the TLS-HTTP server.  (see example [here](https://gist.github.com/salrashid123/10320c153ad6acdc31854c9775c43c0d) on how to apply a attested public key to a cert)
+If you wanted, instead of the attestor's CA that issues the x509, the server could have sent a CSR to the client (or privacy CA) for issuance.

 for reference, see